Student Rights and Responsibilities Appendices

 CONDUCT ON THE BUS

-- Recognize that the bus driver is the authority on the bus and obey and be courteous to him or her and fellow students.
+- Recognize that the bus driver is the authority on the bus and obey and be courteous to them and fellow students.

 - Go directly to a seat and remain seated unless otherwise directed by the driver.